If you’re completely new to Android or developing in Kotlin, this is the book for you.

 An Activity is built around a single task that you want your user to perform.

-In this final chapter, you’ll learn how to adjust your app
+In this final chapter, you’ll learn how to adjust colors and themes in your app,

 how to add some small touches to give your app that "polished" feeling,